xjiang67/FizzInterviews/README.md

  3) Navigate from each FeedItemView to FeedDetailView

 Please read TODOs in **all files** and finish TODOs.
-Submit your code github, and send the github link back to Fizz Team for review
+Submit your code github, and send the github link back to Fizz Team for review.
+There is no need to write any test for this interview purposes.